Zakary2841/7tv-bot-for-Discord/README.md

 # **HYBRID COMMANDS FORK**
 Slash Commands will work with this fork.
-Please note that some functionality may not work as expected.
+Please note that this is a live testing branch and that some functionality may not work as expected.
 If this happens please raise an issue and I will look into fixing the issue.

 # 7tv bot for Discord